 What’s happened here is that, starting with an absurdity, we have reasoned ourselves into nonsense.
 Or at least, into pr0n.
 Our premise was that the purpose of economic activity is hedonism, i.e., the satisfaction of human desires.
 Certainly, technology can satisfy human desires.
 Pr0n can too, and so can heroin.
 (In fact, it would be interesting if the BLS could determine which is more hedonic: the original iPad, plus heroin, or the Retina with 4.7 million pixels and maybe just a little codeine to take the edge off.
 This could be computed easily, and with impeccable quantitative rigor, by combining Apple price series with the latest data from Silk Road.)2

 This absurdity happens to be the consensus reality.
 Yet it is no less absurd.
 Let’s put on our John Carpenter sunglasses and look at the real reality, terrifying though it is.
-Surely if you can read all the way down in a post this long, you can handle the real reality.
+Surely if you can read all the way down in an essay this long, you can handle the real reality.3

 In actual reality, we are trying to answer the question: how should America be governed?
 We are therefore reasoning from the perspective of the State.
 Since sovereignty is conserved, the State is always and everywhere absolute and omnipotent.
 Therefore, the hedonic satisfaction of its citizens, who are in fact its slaves, is not and cannot be a goal.
 It may be a means to an end, of course.
 As when we administer heroin through the barracks water supply to reward Camp #127 for exceeding its uranium production targets three months in a row.